 Higher dividend yields

 BlackRock (BLK) has historically paid out the major portion of its profits in dividends.
-The company increases its dividend per share in line with its performance.
-It has approved a 5% increase in its quarterly dividend per share to $2.29.
+It increased the dividend per share in line with the company’s performance.